Publication Ethics and Publication Malpractice Statement

 2.4.
 Disclosure and Conflict of Interest

-2.4.2 Editors should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers, in which case editors are to ask for help of co-editors, editorial assistants or cooperate with the members of the Editorial Board rather than to review the manuscript in question by themselves and make a publishing decisions.
+2.4.2 Editors should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers, in which case editors are to ask for help of co-editors, editorial assistants or cooperate with the Editorial Team rather than to review the manuscript in question by themselves and make publication decisions.

 2.5.
 Publication Supervision

 The Editor who has provided convincing evidence that the statements or conclusions in the paper to be published are wrong should inform the Publisher about making a correction, retraction, expression of concern, or other note, as may be relevant.

 The Editor along with the publishers is to respond adequately to ethical claims concerning the review of manuscripts or published materials.
 Among the measures that can be taken are a communication with the author of the manuscript and the reasoning of a corresponding complaint or claim, as well as contacting relevant organizations and research centers.